quadbio/RNAseq_tutorial/Tutorial.md

 In this combination, the output of `ls -1` becomes the input of `wc -l`, so the number of lines in the `ls -1` is printed.
 As the line number of `ls -1` is the same as the number of files in the current working directory, the final output actually tells you how many files there are in the current folder.

+>**NOTE**
-<span style="font-size:0.8em">*P.S.
-One can do multiple piping to build a pipeline.
-Of course, that would require that every command being used in the pipeline supports the use of stdin as the input and can output their results to stdout so that it can be piped into the next command.*</span>
+>One can do multiple piping to build a pipeline.
+Of course, that would require that every command being used in the pipeline supports the use of stdin as the input and can output their results to stdout so that it can be piped into the next command.

 #### About Bash scripting